 Why It Is Done

-whether a chromosome defect is preventing a woman from becoming pregnant or
+- Find out whether a chromosome defect is preventing a woman from becoming pregnant or is causing miscarriages.

-- Determine the cause of a baby's birth defects or
+- Find out the cause of a baby's birth defects or disability.

 How To Prepare

 You do not need to do anything before you have this test.

 Talk to your doctor about any concerns you have about the need for the test, its risks, or how it will be done.
 To help you understand the importance of this test, fill out the medical test information form(What is a PDF document?).

 Since the information obtained from karyotyping can have a profound impact on your life, you may want to see a doctor who specializes in genetics (geneticist) or a genetic counselor.
 This type of counselor is trained to help you understand what karyotype test results mean for you, such as your risk for having a child with an inherited (genetic) condition like Down syndrome.
 A genetic counselor can help you make well-informed decisions.
 Ask to have genetic counseling before making a decision about a karyotype test.

 Karyotype testing can be done using almost any cell or tissue from the body.
 A karyotype test usually is done on a blood sample taken from a vein.
 For testing during pregnancy, it may also be done on a sample of amniotic fluid or the placenta.

 - Wrap an elastic band around your upper arm to stop the flow of blood.
 This makes the veins below the band larger so it is easier to put a needle into the vein.